shin-sforzando/aqua-note/README.md

 <!-- Synopsis -->

-Aquarium Management Notebook on the Web.
+Aquarium Management Note on the Web.

 <!-- TOC -->